Our magnetic field policy

 Surrounding an overhead line for alternating current are an electric and a magnetic field.
 It is the voltage between the phases (lines) and the ground which gives rise to the electric field, while the current gives rise to the magnetic field.

 The information here is intended for regional planners.
-See also our page to the general public on electric and magnetic fields (yet only in Swedish).
+See also our page to the general public on electric and magnetic fields.

 The authorities have not set any limits for magnetic fields.
 We have developed a policy for magnetic field levels around our lines.
 The choice of precautionary level in our policy is based on the accumulated research results available.